suiGn/this.me/README.md

 <img src="./_._.svg" alt="SVG Image" width="123" height="123" style="width123px; height:123px;">

 # .me
-I decided to circumvent the monotony of user session code and dive into the cryptographic labyrinth.
+Redefining the web paradigm, THIS.ME centralizes the user.
+Cryptographic proofs replace conventional databases, pivoting towards a user-centric approach.
+Transition into this approach demands a fresh mindset in terms of development, deployment, and education

+ This model turns the traditional web model on its head.
+Users no longer depend on centralized authorities for identity or data management.
+They hold the keys (literally) to their identity and data.
+Services become more user-centric, providing services based on cryptographic proofs rather than centralized databases.

+  While this approach offers many benefits, including enhanced privacy and user sovereignty, it's still nascent and requires a paradigm shift in development, deployment, and user education.

+## Side note:
  I'd sooner recode the Old and New Testaments, heck, throw in the Qabala too, in ASCII, before willingly plunging into the dull abyss of server-side user session management.
+Here, you don't just own your identity; you seal it with cryptographic brilliance, untouched and ungoverned by any other.

 # Setting up your Context. 	👋🏻👋🏼👋🏽👋🏾👋🏿
 Defining the **environment** and context in which your code runs, especially when you're interacting with intelligent agents or services like **me.**

 Having a clear declaration of the environment and the context can have a series of implications for security, interoperability, and clarity.
 The codebase is often vast, dynamic, and continually evolving.
 Given the dynamic nature of such environments, ensuring the integrity of the code and data becomes paramount.
 You wouldn't want an agent to execute or rely on code that has been tampered with or is different from the expected version.
 This is where hashing comes into play.
 Continue reading about this:
 https://www.mlearning.studio/data-formats/this-me